 Are you ready to completely slather yourself in all things Australia?
 Travel to the Land Down Under and spend a month exploring everything this island nation has to offer.
 Start in Melbourne and move on from there to national parks, wine tastings, the Outback, beach days, sea kayaking, sailing, and loads more.
-Get the total Oz experience with this all-encompassing tour, who knows, you might even acquire a taste for Vegemite by the end.
+Get the total Oz experience with this all-encompassing tour, and, who knows, you might even acquire a taste for Vegemite by the end.

 Duration: 28 Days